telerik/reporting-docs/knowledge-base/binaryformatter-exception-after-upgrade-to-net5.md

 ## Description
 The following error: **Error registering the viewer with the service.
 An error has occurred.
-BinaryFormatter serialization and deserialization are disabled within this application** might be thrown after upgrade to .NET 5 in .NET Core or Blazor Projects.
+BinaryFormatter serialization and deserialization are disabled within this application** might be thrown after upgrade to .NET 5 from .NET Core or Blazor Projects.

 ## Error Message
 Error registering the viewer with the service.